 1 Introduction

-Over the previous three decades, climate change has become a more commonly discussed topic both in the public space and the academic space.
+Over the previous three decades, climate change has become a more commonly discussed topic both in the public and academic spaces.
 This growth can be attributed to rising global temperatures and ever more frequent climate-related natural disasters.
-As one observes the world around them it quickly becomes apparent that examples are becoming more and more numerous.
-Whether it be the wildfires that devastated California, Australia, and more recently Canada causing not only destruction due to the flames but also high levels of pollution to the point of needing face coverings when walking outside in some locales, the record high temperatures in Paris during the summer of 2019 which caused discomfort for many due to the general lack of air conditioning in European houses, or more close to home Winter Storm Uri, which posed a significant challenge to Texas residents when many lost power due to the extreme cold temperatures.
+As one observes the world around them, it quickly becomes apparent that examples are becoming more and more numerous.
+Whether it be the wildfires that devastated California, Australia, and more recently Canada, causing not only destruction due to the flames but also high levels of pollution to the point of needing face coverings when walking outside in some locales, the record high temperatures in Paris during the summer of 2019 which caused discomfort for many due to the general lack of air conditioning in European houses, or closer to home Winter Storm Uri, which posed a significant challenge to Texas residents when many lost power due to the extreme cold temperatures.
 These events highlight the need to address the effects of climate change and the dangerous implications if the issue is not resolved.

-The climate-related natural disasters and rising temperatures have caused many to look for solutions to reduce the role human civilization plays in climate change.
-One of the common solutions put forward is a switch to sustainable energy sources, away from polluting fossil fuels.
+The climate-related natural disasters and rising temperatures have caused many to look for solutions to reduce human civilization's role in climate change.
+One common solution is a switch to sustainable energy sources, away from polluting fossil fuels.
 As the detrimental consequences of climate change become increasingly evident, it's critical that human civilization transition wholesale away from fossil fuels and towards clean and renewable energy sources.
 The adoption of green energy technologies, such as solar photovoltaic panels, wind turbines, and novel energy storage systems, has grown exponentially in recent years.
-These technologies hold the promise of significantly reducing greenhouse gas emissions, mitigating climate change, and fostering energy independence.
+These technologies promise to significantly reduce greenhouse gas emissions, mitigate climate change, and foster energy independence.

-Often when green energy is discussed by politicians and citizens of their respective countries, two questions are commonly asked.
+Often, when green energy is discussed by politicians and citizens of their respective countries, two questions are commonly asked.
 The first regards the practicality of relying primarily on sustainable energy sources as the main sources of power for the power grid, and the second concerns how long it will take to transition over to relying mostly on renewable energy sources.
 It is integral that accurate forecasts are available to the public so that they can be cited as reliable sources of information.
 These forecasts need to be updated after significant events to ensure that up-to-date and accurate information on such an important issue is available to the public.
-It is also important that policy makers have reliable forecasts available to them as legislation is drafted on the subject of sustainable energy.
-For these reasons the researchers involved in this study believe that the need for updated forecasts is ever present when dealing with an issue as important as sustainable energy and the combatting of the negative effects of climate change.
+It is also important that polic ymakers have reliable forecasts available to them as legislation is drafted on the subject of sustainable energy.
+For these reasons, the researchers involved in this study believe that the need for updated forecasts is ever present when dealing with an issue as important as sustainable energy and combatting the negative effects of climate change.

 Much research has been done in the past across many aspects of renewable energy, specifically wind power, and many researchers have dedicated their careers to the pursuit of such an important goal.
-In particular, many excellent academic journal articles have been published to forecast the cost, timeframe, and viability of the switch from traditional fossil fuels to renewable energy.
+Many excellent academic journal articles have been published to forecast the cost, timeframe, and viability of the switch from traditional fossil fuels to renewable energy.
 Due to the size of Texas, its population, the place it holds in the United States, and the availability of data, the Electric Reliability Council of Texas (ERCOT) and the Texas power grid are often the subject of these journal articles.
 However, as the environment that humans inhabit continuously moves in the direction of extreme climate disasters, the researchers involved in this study believe that a reexamination is necessary to account for recent events.